You can apply for a household parking permit if you live in a house or flat within a residents' priority parking scheme (ResPark) zone.

 You'll be charged the premium rate for your household permit if the emissions are over 185g/Km2 (vehicle tax bands J to M) or your vehicle is longer than 5m.

-The first Household permit isn't vehicle specific, however a vehicle registration number is printed on each 'additional' parking permit.
+The first Household permit isn't vehicle specific, unless it includes a discount on basis of low emissions or car size, however a vehicle registration number is printed on each 'additional' parking permit.
 You will need to provide proof of address with your application.

 Temporary household parking permits